yugenchokshi/WeCode/README.md

 # WeCode - Developed By Yugen Chokshi (Me)
 WeCode is an App on PlayStore to get books for coding!

-This is just a link to get the app.
+This is the link to get the app & the code!

 I have provided more than 40 books for coding!